christoaluckal/elevation-infer/README.md

 ### TODO
 1. Fine-tune the green hsv mask
-2. Try using a tree-detector
+2. Try using a building detector
 3. [x] Make the performance a little better
 4. [x] Learn how to use contour